ausseabed/qax/docs/user_manual_qax_FinderGC.rst

 further information and time taken to run the checks.

 #.
 Check outputs - The two checkboxes enable different outputs from QAX on MBES grid checks
-    - Include summary spatial output in QAJSON - enables visualisations within the QAX gui.
+    - Include summary spatial output in QAJSON - enables visualisations within the QAX GUI.
 This can be used with all plugins
-    - Export detailed spatial outputs to file - enables geotiff and shapefile output able to be ingested into other geospatial applications
+    - Export detailed spatial outputs to file - enables GeoTIFF and shapefile output able to be ingested into other geospatial applications
         * These outputs include different outputs for each different check which includes areas that have failed checks
         * Raster data containing the calculation results for comparison and analysis in other geospatial applications